 Many visitors to Pawleys rent beach houses or condos through local real estate companies, such as Dieter Co.
 Vacation Rentals & Sales, who offers short-term accommodations on the island (Many companies only offer weekly rentals).
-There are also plenty of resorts and hotels across the island, including Pawley’s Plantation Resort, offering luxury golf suites and villas within walking distance to Jack Nicklaus’ course there, and the Sea View Inn, with oceanfront accommodations with just a two-night minimum from April through December.
+There are also plenty of resorts and hotels across the island, including Pawleys Plantation Golf & Country Club, offering luxury golf suites and villas within walking distance to Jack Nicklaus' course there, and the Sea View Inn, with oceanfront accommodations with just a two-night minimum from April through December.

 Once you've checked in at your choice of accommodation on Friday afternoon, head out for fine dining at Bistro 217.
 If you're in luck, the chef will be featuring the crispy, whole fried fish with three dipping sauces, which simply cannot be missed if you're a seafood lover!
 From upscale classics like steak tartar and foie gras to herb-encrusted grouper and duck a l'orange, there's something for everyone to enjoy at this eclectic restaurant.

-For a more casual dining experience, try Quigley’s Pint & Plate, featuring Lowcountry comfort food in an English pub atmosphere.
-They offer a variety of freshly-brewed lagers and ales, and their daily happy hour (4–7 p.m.) includes $2 pints, $3 house wines and liquors, and discounts on appetizers like spicy pimento cheese and fried pickles.
+For a more casual dining experience, try Quigley's Pint and Plate featuring Lowcountry comfort food in an English pub atmosphere.
+They offer a variety of freshly-brewed lagers and ales, and daily happy hour drink specials and discounts on appetizers like spicy pimento cheese and fried pickles.